hummingbot/hummingbot/documentation/docs/liquidity-mining.md

 For miners who earn < $50 within one week, their rewards will be accrued and rolled over to the next period, read more in this [Reddit post](https://www.reddit.com/r/Hummingbot/comments/ip4mc3/announcement_raising_minimum_payment_to_50/).

-!!!
-Note
-    XZC payments are not subject to a minimum payout reward; all payouts will be made for each period.

 **Enabling USDT for USD-based payments**

 Starting from the rewards period beginning on October 6, 2020 12.00am UTC, all USD-based rewards will be accrued in USDT.

-**ZCoin campaign paused**

-ZCoin is putting its campaign on pause and will continue to monitor and re-evaluate the liquidity for its token.
-They are one of our original launch partners and we appreciate their support of our platform so far!

 ## Current Reward Period